• Skip to primary navigation

 And the last MAJOR design decision is in regards to the overall FEELING of the design!

-What kind of impression should the logo give: unique, professional, handmade, artistic, corporate, organic, clean, precise, balanced, symmetrical, layered, simple?
+Unique, professional, handmade, artistic, corporate, organic, clean, precise, balanced, symmetrical, layered, simple?

 Consider what a potential viewer may feel within the first 10 seconds of seeing your design.
 Research conducted by EyeTracking, Inc. shows that a consumer can make a choice in as little as a third of a second.
-Holy moly, that’s fast!

 Who you are and what you do

 In short, a logo should quickly embody who you are and what you do.
 How can you visually achieve this?
+Consider font style, color, the use of imagery and overall feeling and you've got it!

 You might also like